Motor Vehicle Safety

 - Always use child safety seats and/or safety belts correctly every time you ride.
 Restrain children ages 12 and under in a back seat.

-- Infants, until at least 1 year old and at least 20 pounds, should be in rear-facing child safety seats.
+- Infants, until at least 1 year old and at least 20 pounds, must be in rear-facing child safety seats.
 Never put a rear-facing infant or convertible safety seat in the front passenger seat of a vehicle with an active passenger air bag.
+For optimal protection, children should remain rear-facing until age 2, or until the maximum height or weight limit allowed by the car seat manufacturer.

 - Read your child safety seat instruction manual and your motor vehicle owner's manual for directions on proper installation.